 The District currently encompasses approximately one hundred eleven (111.27) acres of land located entirely within Lee County, Florida.
 As a local unit of special-purpose government, the District provides an alternative means for planning, financing, constructing, operating and maintaining various public improvements and community facilities within its jurisdiction.

 A District provides the “solution” to Florida’s need to provide valuable community infrastructure generated by growth, ultimately without overburdening other governments and their taxpaying residents.
 Community Development Districts represent a major advancement in Florida’s effort to manage its growth effectively and efficiently.
 This allows a community to establish higher construction standards, meanwhile providing a long-term solution to the operation and maintenance of the community’s facilities.

 The Catalina at Winkler Preserve Community Development District (the “District”) is organized similar to other local governments in Florida, in that the legislative body is composed of a five-member board known as the Board of Supervisors.
 The Board establishes the policy of the District in accordance with Florida law.
-The Board, by law, must hire a District Manager and District Counsel.
+The Board, by law, must hire a District Manager.
+In addition, the Board may choose to employ other staff such as District Counsel and District Engineer.
 Staff members operate utilizing the same formalities as a County Administrator and County Attorney.
 The Board, through review of advertised Requests for Qualifications, ranks and selects a District Engineer to perform the engineering needs of the District.
 The District staff administers the operations of the District and implements the Board’s policies and contracts.

 The District Manager’s responsibilities include:

 - Preparation and submittal of a proposed operations and maintenance budgets for Board review and action

 - Preparation of contract specifications for District operations, including aquatics maintenance, pond bank repair & maintenance, fountain/aerator service repair & maintenance, mitigation monitoring & maintenance